h4fide/atv18/README.md

 - You can also open the PDF directly in your browser or preferred PDF reader for reference while using the simulator.

 ---
 ## Main Parameters

-> **Note:** The following parameters are not yet implemented in the simulator, but are essential for understanding ATV18 VFD operation.
+> **⚠️ Note:** The following parameters are not yet implemented in the simulator, but are essential for understanding ATV18 VFD operation.

 ### Display Parameters (Read-Only)